-Your internet speeds drop while using a VPN due to some extra load that a VPN puts on the internet connection.
-A VPN adds an extra layer between the internet connection and the website a user is trying to connect to.
+Your internet speeds drop if you use a VPN, due to some extra load that a VPN puts on the internet connection.
+VPNs adds an extra layer between the internet connection and the website a user is trying to connect to.
 This layer might put some load on the internet, and the connection might become slow.

 Premium VPNs curbed this problem.
 These VPNs took this concern into account and offer services that, instead of slowing down the internet, actually eliminate ISP throttling to provide users with a better connection.